 As referenced in the previous post this is another example of God utilizing Satan and his seed (Gen3:15) for His own ends.
 This time it would be so that the territories (i.e. the promised land) He had reserved for His chosen people could legitimately be ethnically cleansed.
 Bible narrative affirms that God had insisted that all men, women and children of these territories be destroyed in His peoples’ battles with the Canaanites.
 Cruel and Harsh?
 No, quite essential, not only for the destiny of His chosen people and to protect the familial lineage of the Messiah, but for the rest of humanity.
 [The Book of Enoch elucidates – see below].
-These hybrids and the people they contaminated had also been responsible for the tower of Babel and the activities of Sodom and Gomorrah – again through the seed of Ham.
+These hybrids and the people they contaminated were also behind the activities of Sodom and Gomorrah – again through the seed of Ham whose territories included Babel.

 God so loved the world that He would later send His Son to redeem it.
 However, for the best of reasons He does not love Satan and his seed – they have never benefitted from His redeeming purposes for the world, for their patriarch wishes to ruin it and its inhabitants.
 Consequently, Christ’s Passion does not avail for such as these.
 That only benefits (at two levels) those who are of God, having been created in His image; people who are demonstrably human (Mt25:40; 1Jn4:7).
 I have focussed on this first reference in the bible to fourteen for a failure to grasp the reality of the satanic strain within humanity (who are no longer in the form of giants) distorts the perception both of divine and human nature.
 And that is exactly what has happened within Western theology.
 For, on various fronts, what in reality is three has been diminished to two (cf. 1Thes5:23; 1Jn5:6-8; 1Jn2:2).
 Arithmeticians may take the point.